chnm/crdh-jekyll/_essays/v02-10-royal-african-company-networks.md

 reaching transatlantic ships in the ocean beyond.
-The word-frequency analysis also showed a significant gap between "slaves" (1674) and "gold" (663), suggesting that slaves were very much a part of the RAC's quotidian existence on the coast, despite the fact that enslaved people did not become the African coast's major export until the eighteenth century.[^14] The salience of the agricultural product, "corn" (1243), suggests that African agriculture was well-developed in the early phase of European contact.
+The word-frequency analysis also showed a significant gap between "slaves" (1674) and "gold" (663), suggesting that slaves were very much a part of the RAC's quotidian existence on the coast.[^14] The salience of the agricultural product, "corn" (1243), suggests that African agriculture was well-developed in the early phase of European contact.
 The RAC discussed the "Dutch" (904) more than they discussed "gold," "gunpowder" or the term